request an appointment online.

 If you have symptoms that may signal a skull base tumor, your doctor will examine you and ask you questions about your health and symptoms.
 Our team of experts carefully chooses the tests that are best for each specific tumor.

 Radiologists and pathologists who have special expertise in tumors of the head, neck and brain work closely with your doctor to determine the tumor type based on your diagnostic test results.

 One or more of the following tests may be used to find out if you have a skull base tumor and if it has spread.

-Functional testing to find out how certain parts of the head and neck are working.
-These tests are chosen based on your symptoms and where the skull base tumor is.
+Functional testing shows how certain parts of the brain, head and neck are working.
+These tests are chosen based on your symptoms and the tumor’s location in the skull base.
 They may include:

-- Hearing test (audiogram, auditory brainstem response (ABR)
+- Hearing tests: audiogram, auditory brainstem response (ABR)